SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Amazon_Opensearch_Service/Amazon_OpenSearch_Service.md

 # Amazon OpenSearch Service

-If you choose not to use the recommended [Storage as a Service (STaaS)](xref:STaaS) setup but instead want to use a self-hosted dedicated clustered storage setup, once you have configured a Cassandra-compatible database service, you can complete your setup with the Amazon OpenSearch Service on AWS.

-This setup is supported from DataMiner 10.3.0/10.3.3 onwards.

-> [!NOTE]
+> [!IMPORTANT]
+> This setup is deprecated.
+We recommend using [Storage as a Service (STaaS)](xref:STaaS) instead.
+If you want to use self-hosted storage, use [OpenSearch](xref:OpenSearch_database) as the indexing database.

-> Although the service is named after OpenSearch, it offers both OpenSearch and Elasticsearch clusters.
+Using the Amazon OpenSearch Service on AWS as the DataMiner indexing database is supported from DataMiner 10.3.0 [CU0] up to 10.3.0 [CU8] and from DataMiner 10.3.3 up to 10.3.11.
+Although the service is named after OpenSearch, it offers both OpenSearch and Elasticsearch clusters.
 However, note that DataMiner only supports Elasticsearch version 6.8, so using Elasticsearch is not recommended.

 ## Compatibility